Arriving in Rio by air

 On arrival at Rio’s Galeão Airport you will most likely disembark through one of the airport’s passenger bridges on the second floor.
 Your first port of call is immigration where, as a non-Brazilian passport holder, your passport, visa and any other immigration formalities will be checked.
 Make sure that you do get your passport stamped.
 On occasions visitors have missed getting their passport stamped and this has been known to cause problems and not a little heartache and a few tears for the departing passenger.

-Past immigration you descend in both terminals into the baggage claim area on the first floor where the Duty Free stores are also located.
+Past immigration you descend into the baggage claim area on the first floor where the Duty Free stores are also located.
 Rio is one of the few airports in the world to offer duty free goods on arrival and you will be allowed, on presentation of your passport and ticket, to currently purchase up to US$500 worth of duty free products which can include 24 units of alcohol, 200 cigarettes and 25 cigars and 250g of tobacco, 10 toiletry items including cosmetics and three of the following: watches, toys, games or electronic items.The shop staff is bilingual and will help with any questions.

 Visitors to Brazil over 18 years of age arriving by air have the right to bring in articles up to the value of $500 not bought in the duty free shop, although the limit is two liters of alcoholic beverages.
 Prohibited imports include toy, replica and imitation firearms, illegal drugs, cigarettes and drinks manufactured in Brazil intended for sale abroad, unlicensed wildlife species, and counterfeit and pirated goods.